-Exactly a day before the start of the prestigious Summit came to lime light, the row over release of funds for the preparations.
-Going deep in to the matter, the Home Ministry had reportedly asked NPR 320 million fund for preparations of the Summit, a month ago.
-However, the the latest report say that the Finance Ministry did not give its nod and handed over only NPR 20 million to the Home Ministry, denying any fund to the Foreign Ministry and the Department of Roads.
+Exactly a day before the start of the prestigious Summit came to limelight, the row over the release of funds for the preparations.
+Going deep into the matter, the Home Ministry had reportedly asked NPR 320 million funds for preparations of the Summit, a month ago.
+However, the latest report says that the Finance Ministry did not give its nod and handed over only NPR 20 million to the Home Ministry, denying any fund to the Foreign Ministry and the Department of Roads.
 The Finance Ministry clarified that the requested fund was almost double to what was spent for the BIMSTEC Summit 2018 (NPR 175 million) for deploying resources.

 While, it comes to a surprise that the key organizer of the Summit, UPF is spending NPR 200 million to host the conference.

 Myanmar State Counselor Aung San Suu Kyi is scheduled to pay an official visit to Nepal on the sidelines of the APAC Summit 2018.
 Kyi’s visit is going to be the first such state visit of a Myanmar Counsellor-level official since June 2014.

 In another update, The Philippines Vice-President Leni Robredo has also confirmed her Kathmandu visit on November 28, 2018, for the Summit.
 Robredo will deliver a keynote address on the first day of the Summit on December 01, 2018.